-Three years after completion of the program review, faculty members will submit a progress report on its assessment activities electronically to the Director of the Assessment of Student Learning and the Assessment Committee by December 1.
+Three years after completion of the program review, faculty members will submit a progress report on its assessment activities electronically to the AVP for Academic Affairs for Assessment and Accreditation and the Assessment Committee by December 1.
 This report will focus on progress that has been made in evaluating student learning by identifying measurements used, describing findings based on the assessments, and listing improvements to the program based on the assessment results.